dirofoundation/whitepaper/README.md

-# whitepaper
+# Technical whitepaper
-Technical document that specifies protocol.
+Semi-technical document that provides insight into the DIAM platform.